Friday, August 30, 2019

 Italics and Footnotes

-For further announcements, I have accidentally deleted the obituary of one of my favourite animators, Richard Williams.
-Fortunately, I brought the post back up again but only updated it.
+For further announcements, I accidentally deleted my obituary of Richard Williams.
+Fortunately, I brought the post back up again.
+I just updated it.
 I'm so sorry for deleting it.
 I assure you this will never happen again and not disrespect a dead man's legacy.

 I re-uploaded Slipstream and Johnny English Reborn since I barely had time to explain that I updated these reviews.
 Also, my top 10 animated features post is currently under maintenance.
-I assure you it will be re-posted at some point.
+It will be re-posted at some point.

 Tuesday, August 20, 2019